Orion-Software-Engineering/backend/README.md

     "roles" : [" "," ", " "]
 }
 ```
 NB: When user signs up a mail is sent to their email address for email verification.
-For calls made from the app, ```roles...``` should be committed.<br>
+For calls made from the app, ```roles...``` should be omitted.<br>
 Response: 200 Ok<br>
 ```json
 {